CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 ![](img/run_msstats_workflow/msstats_workflow_adv_opt.png)
 </center>

-1. Advanced Filtering Options: This is the option for converter functions in MSstats.
+1. Advanced Filtering Options: the options for converter functions in MSstats. `filter_with_Qvalue` or `proteinID` for many converter functions.

-2. Advanced Data Processing Options:
+2. Advanced Data Processing Options: the options of imputation and normalization in `dataProcess` function.

-3. Advanced Normalization Options:
+3. Advanced Normalization Options: the option for `normalization='globalstandards` in `dataProcess` function.

-4. Advanced Feature Selection Options:
+4. Advanced Feature Selection Options: This is for the options, `featureSubset` and `remove_uninformative_feature_outlier` in `dataProcess` function

-advanced option box : the partial options for MSstat. link to the msstats.org **_need capture_**

 ### 2.5 Workflow Submission section